gcmt/vessel.nvim/README.md

 Controls how each line of the jump list is formatted.
 Takes the following four arguments:

 - `jump` The jump being formatted.
 See the [jump object](#jump-object) section.
 - `context` Table containing information about the current window/buffer.
-See [context object](#context-oject) section.
+See the [context object](#context-object) section.
 - `config` Table containing the complete configuration.
 - `meta` Table containing additional contextual information.
 It has the following keys:
   - `jumps_count` Total number of jumps.
   - `current_line` Line number of the jump being rendered.
-  - `curpos_line` Line number of the current jump position.
+  - `current_jump_line` Line number of the current jump position.
   - `max_lnum` Max line number among all jumps.
   - `max_col` Max column number among all jumps.
-  - `max_rel` Max relative number among all jumps.
+  - `max_relpos` Max relative number among all jumps.
   - `max_basename` Max basename length among all jumps paths.
   - `suffixes` Table mapping each full path to its shortest unique suffix among all paths.
   - `max_suffix` Max string length among all suffixes above.